About

 Sana (she/her) is the Communications and Volunteer Manager at San Francisco Rising.
 She helps to keep community members informed about elections and other ways to stay civically engaged, as well as sends out SF Rising’s newsletters, manages the social media accounts, and coordinates press outreach.
 Some of the issues she’s most passionate about include healthcare for all, immigrant rights, and environmental justice, although she will talk your ear off about many others.
 When she is not organizing, Sana is usually reading yet another dystopian book or trying to stop her dog, Lupin, from eating everything.

-Marisela Mares
+Marisela M.

 Lead Student and Civic Engagement Organizer

-Marisela Xitlali Mares (she/her) is the Lead Student and Civic Engagement Organizer at San Francisco Rising.
+Marisela (she/her) is the Lead Student and Civic Engagement Organizer at San Francisco Rising.
 She empowers students to build political power to win long-term goals such as abolishing college tuition.
 Born in Phoenix, Arizona, she started organizing at 14 years old alongside immigrant students and workers fighting against racist police practices and laws.
 As a student and banquet server at Arizona State University, she organized alongside her coworkers to establish a union for ASU’s food service workers.
 In her free time, Marisela enjoys dancing and camping at music festivals, practices mixing and creating music, or plays video games.

 Field Organizer

-Emily Lee
+Emily L.

 Strategic Advisor

-Emily Ja-Ming Lee (she/her) is the Strategic Advisor at San Francisco Rising.
+Emily (she/her) is the Strategic Advisor at San Francisco Rising.
 In the last five years, Emily has served as Co-Director, Co-Chair, and Political Director for the alliance, leading city-wide electoral campaigns with key partners.
 Emily is a recognized leader in electoral organizing with particular expertise in multiracial alliance-building, community-labor partnerships, volunteer engagement, multilingual field operations, and ethnic media.
 Outside of work, Emily enjoys hiking, reading radical science fiction, and finding the best Bay Area playgrounds to explore with her son.

-Malini Saxena
+Malini S.

-Communications Intern
+Communications Coordinator

-Malini Saxena (she/her) is the Communications Intern at San Francisco Rising.
+Malini (she/her) is the Communications Coordinator at San Francisco Rising.
 She works on engaging and informing the community through social media content creation, email updates, blogs, and opinion media.
 Malini is currently an English, Professional Writing and Rhetoric Major at SFSU.
 Her journey with SF Rising began by writing a blog about the student debt crisis through an internship class.
 She is passionate about education accessibility for all, voter education, and building political and economic power for underrepresented communities.
 Apart from school and work, she enjoys reading mysteries, and exploring the rich nature and culture that San Francisco has to offer.

 Affiliates